Mr. Dewey Little Raymer, III, 77, of Statesville, passed away, Monday, January 21, 2019 at Iredell Memorial Hospital.

 Graveside funeral services will be held 11:00 a.m.
 Saturday, January 26, 2019 at Oakwood Cemetery.
 The family will visit with friends Friday evening 5:00-7:00 pm at the Raymer residence.

 In lieu of flowers, memorials may be made to The Boys & Girls Club of the Piedmont, PowerCross, 5th Street Ministries, First Presbyterian Church of Statesville or a charity of your choice.
 Online condolences may be made to the family at www.troutmanfuneralhome.com

 The family is very grateful for the love of Patti, Cheri, Rhonda, Patricia and all of Sherrie’s caregivers, as well as Lisa and Ann, who assisted Dad during his illness the last three years.
 The family also wishes to thank all the wonderful nurses, assistants, doctors, and other staff at Iredell Memorial Hospital that cared for their father, grandfather and brother in the last two weeks of his life.
 The support and compassion of this loving “team” will be forever remembered and appreciated by many.

 Troutman Funeral Home is serving the family of Dick Raymer.

-To send flowers to Dewey "Dicky" Little Raymer, III's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dewey "Dicky" Little Raymer, III, please visit our floral store.